GFDRR/rdl-docs/docs/hazard.md

 # Hazard
 ## Schema attributes
-The hazard schema stores data about the intensity and occurrance probability of physical hazard phenomena such as floods, eartquakes, wildfires or others.
+The hazard schema stores data about the intensity and occurrence probability of physical hazard phenomena such as floods, eartquakes, wildfires or others.
 The specific hazard process can be defined and measured with a specific intensity unit.
 For example, earthquake hazard may be represented as ground shaking, liquefaction or ground displacement.

 ```mermaid
 classDiagram